MikeDigitize/Getting_Started_With_TDD/README.md

 ## Begin The Testing!

 Ok so let's write a test.

+*If the requirements are well considered they should translate directly into tests.*

 Let's take the first requirement as the test.
-If the requirements are well considered they should translate directly into tests.

 *Joe needs to be given 7 random balls.*

-We can test that the `drawEuroMillions` method gives us an array of 7 items using Jest's `toHaveLength` check.
+We can test that the `drawEuroMillions` method gives us an array of 7 items.
 The test fails so let's fix it.

 ```javascript
 test("...Joe needs to be given 7 balls", function() {